 “To Werckmeister, music was related to science, mathematics, theology, religion, and a lot of disciplines,” said Shahin.
 “Other theorists of the time made fun of treatises like Musicalische-Paradoxal Discourse because they found his abstract theoretical approach to be antiquated.”

-With guidance from Eric Bianchi, Ph.D., assistant professor of music, Shahin studied how Werckmeister’s philosophical and theological digressions aimed to challenge professional hierarchies of music.
+With guidance from Eric Bianchi, Ph.D., assistant professor of music, Shahin studied the ways Werckmeister’s philosophical and theological digressions challenged professional hierarchies of music.

 “As an organist, Werckmeister wasn’t considered a high-status musician,” said Shahin, whose presentation focused on the implications of Musicalische-Paradoxal Discourse.
 “I think part of the reason why he talks about math, science, and other disciplines is that he’s trying to build credibility as a music theorist.”

 Werckmeister didn’t study at a university, but he was knowledgeable about medieval and Renaissance writings about music, she said.
 He gravitated toward the work of German astronomer Johannes Kepler, founder of the three major laws of planetary motion.
-Werckmeister and Kepler were both Lutheran, which Shahin said is critical to understanding his perspectives.
+Like Kepler, Werckmeister was Lutheran, which Shahin said is critical to understanding his perspectives.

 Two years ago, Shahin took a course at the Goethe Institut in Berlin, which helped her to translate several original passages from Werckmeister’s Musicalische-Paradoxal Discourse.